 How Is Bipolar Disorder With Rapid Cycling Treated?

-Rapid-cycling bipolar disorder is more difficult to treat than traditional bipolar disorder; however, certain medications may prove effective.
-Mood stabilizers, when combined with an antipsychotic, can help people manage symptoms of mania and hypomania.
+Medications for bipolar include mood stabilizers, which when combined with an antipsychotic, can help people manage symptoms of mania and hypomania.
 Lithium is the primary form of mood-stabilizing treatment, as well as Depakote, Lamictal, or Tegretol.

 Antidepressants, on the other hand, have been shown to be ineffective, and may actually lead to an increased speed of cycling.
 Taking antidepressants can be dangerous in a person with bipolar disorder and lead to mood destabilization.5

-Final Thoughts On Bipolar Disorder With Rapid Cycling
+Final Thoughts on Bipolar Disorder With Rapid Cycling

 Everyone’s experience with traditional bipolar or rapid-cycling bipolar disorder is personal, which can feel isolating.
 But remember, you’re not alone.
 Connecting with a skilled therapist or mental health professional can help, becoming the foundation of a strong support system.
 With support and the right medication, you can lead a healthy and fulfilling life.